Djokovic Beats Rune To Reach Ninth Paris Masters Semi-final - UrduPoint

 It was the 300th win of his career and gave the Greek, ranked sixth in the world, a semi-final match-up with Dimitrov who overcame Hubert Hurkacz 6-1, 4-6, 6-4.

-Tsitsipas, who also reached the last four a year ago when he lost to Djokovic, has progressed to the same stage without dropping a set and produced an impressive variety of plays to counter Khachanov's baseline power.
+Tsitsipas, who also reached the last four a year ago when he lost to Djokovic, has progressed to the same stage without dropping a set.

 "It's working well.
 I feel like I can mix up play," said Tsitsipas.

-"It feels good to have so much variety and so much diversity in the way you can play."

-Tsitsipas has already qualified for the end-of-season ATP Finals as one of the year's top eight players but defeat for Hurkacz against Dimitrov almost certainly rules the Pole out of contention.
+Tsitsipas has already qualified for the end-of-season ATP Finals as one of the year's top eight players but defeat for Hurkacz against Dimitrov ruled the Pole out of contention.

-Just two of the eight places for the event in Turin later this month are still open, with Alexander Zverev and Rune in pole position to clinch them.
-Hurkacz remains in a good position to be first reserve.
+The last two places for the event in Turin later this month will be taken by Alexander Zverev and Rune.

-Dimitrov has no chance of reaching the ATP Finals but that did not prevent him from continuing his fine late-season form.

-In the last few weeks, the 32-year-old Bulgarian has reached the semi-finals in Chengdu, a quarter-final in Beijing and the semi-finals of the Masters event in Shanghai.
+In the last few weeks, the 32-year-old Dimitrov has reached the semi-finals in Chengdu, a quarter-final in Beijing and the semi-finals of the Masters event in Shanghai.

-His path to the last four of the Paris indoor event included a shock defeat of world number three Daniil Medvedev in the second round.
+His path to the last four in Paris included a shock defeat of world number three Daniil Medvedev in the second round.

 "My body is feeling well for now, that's the most important thing," said Dimitrov.